Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 “Tacos, huh?
 How *romantic…”*

 “Hush, you.”
 Derek bit into his with a satisfying *cronch.* And in one of the many ways that made him better than Ava’s last boyfriend, he chewed and swallowed before continuing rather than talk with his mouth full.
-“Anyway, a reliable source with direct knowledge of the situation---Champion Meereo in this case, don’t ask---saw him escorting the young doctor out of the Pinkwood.
+“Anyway, a reliable source with direct knowledge of the situation - Champion Meereo in this case, don’t ask - saw him escorting the young doctor out of the Pinkwood.
 And he was *dressed up!* Like, all fancy an’ shit!”

 Ava smiled.
 “So it’s a good news day all around.”